 Are you one of those people who hangs his head in shame whenever we tout succulents as the easiest plants to grow?
 You are not alone.
 Trust me.
-Succulents, plants adapted to survive prolonged periods with very little water, play by their own rule book.
-Here are some tips to help you keep your babies alive.
+Succulents are plants adapted to survive prolonged periods with very little water and play by their own rule book.
+So here are some tips to help you keep your babies alive.

 1. Give Them a Breathing Room

-While there are a few succulent types that do well indoors (including Aloe and Kalanchoe), the vast majority of these plants hail from warm, arid climates and depend on good air circulation to breathe.
+While a few succulents do well indoors (including Aloe and Kalanchoe), the vast majority of these plants hail from warm, arid climates and depend on good air circulation to breathe.
 So while that succulent terrarium looks adorable, forget about it.
 You will have way more luck keeping your plants outdoors, exposed to the elements.

 2. Provide Some Shade

-Despite widespread belief, most succulents do not thrive if blasted with the hottest temperatures and the fullest sun exposure.
-While they appreciate a lot of light, and very few survive in full shade, most succulents need sun protection, especially if the temperature is above 90 °F (32 °C), or if they are small.
+Most succulents do not thrive despite widespread belief if blasted with the hottest temperatures and the fullest sun exposure.
+While they appreciate a lot of light, and very few survive in full shade, most succulents need sun protection, especially if the temperature is above 90 °F (32 °C) or if they are small.
 Varieties that are solid green, pale, or variegated are most in danger of sunburn.
 If you are planning to blast your plants with the brightest sun possible, opt for plants that are red, gray, blue, or covered densely with spines, which help to reflect the sun's rays.